oskarth/experiments.oskarth.com/content/unix02.md

 which puts 0xb5f on the stack without changing the stack pointer (good thing we made room for local variables before so we didn't overwrite our stack!)
 What is that?
-Just like was done to `main` in the very beginning, before we call the `ls` (the function, not the program) we push the argument on the stack.
+Just like was done to `main` in the very beginning, before we call `ls` (the function, not the program - henceforth we will just talk about the function `ls` inside the `ls` program) we push the argument on the stack.
 We know there's only one argument and that it should be a string, and we can see the true nature of it by casting it to a char*:

 ```
 print (char*)0xb5f